iwatakeshi/chakra-prose/README.md

 # chakra-prose
-A prose component for Chakra-UI
+A prose component for Chakra UI